-1-3 credits (hrs to be arranged) Student and instructor identify a project or problem in economics and jointly draw up a contract.
-The contract sets forth a proposal to complete the project or the problem.
-The contract identifies solve objectives, procedures, and equipment needed, together with key checkpoints for student instructor conferences.
-Prerequisite: Instructor consent.
+Student and instructor identify a project or problem in economics and jointly draw up a contract.
+The contract sets forth a proposal to complete the project or solve the problem.
+The contract identifies objectives, procedures, and equipment needed, together with key checkpoints for student instructor conferences.